Toyota Yaris Hybrid running costs, insurance, warranty & tax

 Toyota boasts a strong line-up of aftersales support that includes a competitive warranty and simple servicing plans; this, paired with the Yaris' likely reliability and relatively low CO2 emissions (compared to its non-electrified rivals) mean it could prove cheap to run despite its punchy list prices.

 Toyota Yaris Hybrid insurance group

-Like all Toyota cars, the Yaris is covered by a five-year/100,000-mile warranty.
-The Yaris also benefits from an additional year or 10,000 miles of hybrid battery cover, which can be renewed up to the 15th anniversary of the car's registration.
-Roadside assistance can be added for £7 per month.
+Previously, the Yaris was covered by a five-year/100,000-mile warranty, while its hybrid battery benefited from an additional year or 10,000 miles of cover, which can be renewed up to the 15th anniversary of the car's registration.
+Roadside assistance can be added for less than £10 per month.

 Exact service intervals have not been announced but Toyota offers a number of service plans to spread the cost.
 A hybrid-specific service – which costs the same as for a non-electrified model – is offered, and is a requirement to keep the aforementioned battery cover rolling over.
 Toyota service plans start at £15 per month.

 As a sub-£40,000 hybrid car, the Yaris is taxed at a rate of £155 a year.
 Company-car users benefit from a 23% BiK (Benefit-in-Kind) tax rate, which equates to just shy of £1,000 a year for 20% taxpayers – or £2,000 for 40% payers – on the entry-level Icon model.

 - 1VerdictThe latest Yaris Hybrid is a major step forward from its predecessor and should be more of a worry for its rivals